Wired magazine’s goofy vanity promotion

 Candidates must be fluent in Adobe’s Creative Suite and have at least an intermediate knowledge of Flash.
 ArcView or 3D animation skills are plus.

 This is a leadership position, so candidates should be comfortable interfacing with top editors on a daily basis.
 Senior artists are responsible for defining the high-end of the department’s capabilities and taking the lead on long-term projects.
 They also run the department in the absence of its manager, Todd Stewart.
+Learn how to be a Master Public Speaking.

 The Sentinel’s visual journalists work in a collaborative, collegial environment, and our top editors encourage imagination by applauding innovation.
 See what we’ve been doing lately at: